kimberlytanyh/kimberlytanyh/README.md

 5. linear models
 6. rpart and randomForest
 and more...

+What I am planning to learn:
+- Big Data Technologies
+- Keep practicing SQL, Python, and R

 ### Who Am I?
 * Graduate student at Baruch College (_First semester just done_)